 - Full Year

 It may be taken as part of a joint degree in Sanskrit and another subject, or as a part of a degree in South Asian studies, or as part of a degree in the Study of Religions.
-The aim of the course is two-fold: to increase the ability to read Sanskrit texts, and to introduce students to the content and religious background of Sanskrit epic literature.
-Material for the course will be slected form the Mah?bh?rata (and/or the Bhagavadg?t?) and the R?m?tana.
+The aim of the module is two-fold: to increase the ability to read Sanskrit texts, and to introduce students to the content and religious background of Sanskrit epic literature.
+Material for the module will be selected from the Mahabharata (and/or the Bhagavadgita) and the Ramayana.
 Both epics are important for understanding Indian culture, past and present.